Homological norms on nonpositively curved manifolds: Producing lower bounds on the Gromov norm by simplex straightening

 \section{Producing lower bounds on the Gromov norm by simplex straightening}

-The idea of simplex straightening was first developed by Gromov \cite{Gromov82} and Thurston \cite{Thurston77} in negative curvatures as a tool of obtaining lower bounds on the Gromov norm.
-This method has been extended by many authors in different context including higher rank symmetric spaces \cite{LS06, KK15, LW15, Wa16}, certain nonpositively curved manifolds \cite{CW17, CW18} and others \cite{Min}.
+The idea of simplex straightening was first developed by Gromov \cite{Gromov82} and Thurston \cite{Thurston77} in negative curvatures as a tool for obtaining lower bounds on the Gromov norm (also see \cite{IY82}).
+This method has been extended by many authors in different contexts including higher rank symmetric spaces \cite{LS06, KK15, LW15, Wa16}, certain nonpositively curved manifolds \cite{CW17, CW18} and others \cite{Min}.
 Below we give a brief overview on some of these results.

 We begin with the definition of a straightening.